Harold II: Last Saxon King of England

 Edward's attempts to raise a fleet to prevent him landing failed and he was forced to restore Godwin not only to his Earldom but all his old positions of authority.
 It was a humiliation for Edward that was only made worse by Godwin's unbridled celebrations.
 He lauded over England and was now more powerful than ever.

-On 15 April 1053, a little over a year after his return the 63 year old Godwin collapsed at a banquet that was being given in his honour.
+On 15 April 1053, a little over a year after his return the 63-year-old Godwin collapsed at a banquet that was being given in his honour.
 He died three days later.

 The outpouring of grief at the death of the Old Monster was perhaps less than sincere but then the family’s power had diminished none as the Earl Godwin's estates and authority now passed to his eldest son, Harold.

-Just as ruthless as his father, Harold was at least better liked as an energetic, brave and resourceful man who despite being a Godwin quickly became indispensible to a King who preferred to reign rather than rule.
+Just as ruthless as his father, Harold was at least better liked as an energetic, brave and resourceful man who despite being a Godwin quickly became indispensable to a King who preferred to reign rather than rule.

 Despite being reliant upon Harold at home it seems unlikely given his hatred of the Godwin family that Edward ever considered him as his successor.
 Instead, he looked to Normandy where he had been born and raised for religious and political support.
 He spoke often of his admiration for William the Bastard the young Duke of Normandy so much so that a strong anti-Norman faction emerged at the Royal Court and within the Witan.